grubylovell/gracelovell.github.io/README.md

 **Director of Engineering (_November 2023 – Present_)**

 Husky Flying Club, University of Washington, Seattle
-- Initiated a space-focused branch of the engineering team by coordinating facility tours with Blue Origin and developing space-oriented engineering projects such as model rocketry
+- Initiated a space-focused branch of the engineering team by coordinating facility tours with Blue Origin and developing space-oriented engineering projects such as rocketry
 - Collaborated with GEAR Up and Society of Women Engineers to provide engineering exposure to 40 low-income female high school students
 - Organized safety meetings and recruiting events for 223 members
 - Featured on UW News Page: The Daily as an example of early career leadership